 Less Waste – More Money – Reduce Stress

 Less waste means less stress about disposing of stuff or recycling it later.
-Taking the lead, changing your habits, encouraging family and co-workers to do the same will make a difference so please try it Questioning the need for new stuff is part of the key to success!
+Taking the lead, changing your habits, encouraging family and co-workers to do the same will make a difference so why not give it a go!

 Recycle IT have listed 21 tips to avoid waste and save!